chen-ye/mobile-export-scripts-illustrator/README.md

     └───app-icon@3x.png
 ```

-The baseline image used for Android is `xhdpi`, for iOS it is `@2x`.
+The baseline image used for Android is `mdpi`, for iOS it is `default`.
 The script will scale up and down from these sizes.

 License